AaltoSciComp/scicomp-docs/rse/procedures/finance-practicalities.rst

 * If using internal charging:

   * Arranged between department controller and RSE controller (SCI)
-  * We'll track all our time internally.
+  * We'll track our time internally.

 * If an EU project or any special constraints on how we keep our records, let us know.
-EU projects use Halli and are described on the :ref:`project administration page, heading "special projects"
+EU projects use Halli strictly, as described on the :ref:`project administration page, heading "special projects" <rse-project-admin-types-of-projects>`.
-  <rse-project-admin-types-of-projects>`.

 * Tell us how to update this page to be more useful to others.